-The Triennale aimed to explore the middle-ground, amidst an information and emotional explosion, where people are more inclined to feel anxious and vulnerable, in an attempt to emphasis on the original definition of the word ‘art’, by the Greeks.
-Ironically and sadly, the dominated headlines at the time when the festival opened, were all circling around the censorship and shut down over a controversial exhibition of a representation of comfort women before and during World War II.
+The Triennale aimed to explore the middle-ground, amidst an information and emotional explosion, where people are more inclined to feel anxious and vulnerable, in an attempt to emphasise the original definition of the word ‘art’, by the Greeks.
+Ironically and sadly, the dominating headlines at the time when the festival opened, were all circling around the censorship and shutdown over a controversial exhibition of a representation of comfort women before and during World War II.

 Editor: Axel Wang